ravibpatel/AutoUpdater.NET/README.md

   for .NET Core 3.1 or above, you have to use publish command instead of build as shown [here](https://learn.microsoft.com/en-us/dotnet/core/tutorials/publishing-with-visual-studio?pivots=dotnet-7-0) and copy the resulting executable to "AutoUpdater.NET/Resources" folder.
+* Visual Studio 2022 doesn't allow building .NET Framework 4.5 by default, so if you are using Visual Studio 2022 then you can just change it to any supported .NET version, or you have to follow steps from [here](https://stackoverflow.com/a/70109092/1273550) to use .NET Framework 4.5.